MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ---
-title: Add, update, and remove pre-approvals for RSC enabled applications in Teams
+title: Add, update, and remove preapprovals for RSC enabled applications in Teams
-description: In this article, learn more about creating, managing, and deleting pre-approvals for RSC enabled applications in MS Teams ms.localizationpriority: medium
+description: In this article, learn more about creating, managing, and deleting preapprovals for RSC enabled applications in MS Teams ms.localizationpriority: medium
 author: MSFTRickyCastaneda
 ms.author: rcastaneda